zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/create-server-ios.md

 **You have read all the steps!
 Now just enjoy the created server!**

-To shut down the server, run this command:
+To shut down the server, simply type `stop` or run this command:

 `sudo killall -9 java`